 This yearlong course further educates each student in the topics related to veterinary science.
 Topics include veterinary medicine, animal ethics and welfare issues, animal nutrition, anatomy, physiology, animal CPR, and veterinary lab procedures, and office management.
 At the successful conclusion of this course and program, students will have the opportunity to sit for the National Veterinary Assistant exam.
-Students in this class will be responsible for providing their own transportation to complete their externship hours at a local vet clinic/animal facility that has been assigned to them as a class component.
+Students in this class will be responsible for providing their <a href="https://doi.org/10.1007/journal.org/10.1